Filmsite Movie Review

 The screenplay (finished by Spielberg from an original script by Paul Schrader) was based upon the book, The UFO Experience (1972), written by Dr. J. Allen Hynek, who served as the film's technical advisor (and appeared in a bit cameo part during the final scene).

-The highly personal, expensive project of Spielberg's was first released for Columbia Studios in 1977 - then, a re-edited theatrical Special Edition, authorized by the director himself, was released three years later in 1980, with some tightening of the original version [cutting the scene in which Roy Neary throws dirt into his family's house to recreate his vision of the mountainous mound] and some additional scenes - mostly footage of Neary's entrance into the interior of the giant spacecraft at the film's conclusion.
-Spielberg also released a 'director's cut' version in 1998, and a 30th Anniversary Ultimate Edition in 2007.
+The highly personal, expensive project of Spielberg's was first released for Columbia Studios in 1977 - then, a re-edited theatrical Special Edition, authorized by the director himself, was released three years later in 1980, with some tightening of the original version (i.e., cutting the scene in which Roy Neary goes crazy and throws dirt into his family's house to recreate his vision of the mountainous mound, and adding footage to the scene of the discovery of the ship in the Gobi desert), plus some additional scenes - mostly footage of Neary's entrance into the interior of the giant spacecraft at the film's conclusion.
+Spielberg also released his favored 'director's cut' version in 1998 (without the extended finale), and a 30th Anniversary Ultimate Edition in 2007.

 This awe-inspiring film is one of the most dazzling UFO science fiction films ever made, although it has pre-digital special effects.
 Douglas Trumbell's visual and special effects of the Mother Ship are spectacular, ushering in - with Lucas' Star Wars (1977) of the same year - a flood of Hollywood films featuring special effects.
 It was Columbia Pictures' biggest grossing film up to that time, and helped to usher in the era of the blockbuster sci-fi/fantasy film.